|

-Tom Hanna has never done anything half-assed.
-His nickname, "The
+has never done anything half-assed.
+His nickname, "The Tinman"

-Tinman" was established over three decades ago because he
+was established over three decades ago because he fashioned some

-fashioned some of the most beautiful and stylish dragster bodies
+of the most beautiful and stylish dragster bodies the sport has

-left drag racing and established an extremely successful animal
+drag racing and established an extremely successful animal accessory

 (part of the California Hot Rod Reunion) was born and race car